IrwenXYZ/CSA-WSSS-GSX-Profile/README.md

 ## Notes
 - F36 will always show up as the first F gate due to GSX limitations
-- G gates will show up as 2 sections until a find a fix
+- G1's pushback procedure will not be correct until CSA removes the current construction site there
 - E6 is basically unusable right now, until the developers fix the bridge blocking the VDGS

 ## References